 With titles from the Animal Legal Defense Fund and Animal Welfare Institute, this collection aims to establish the foundational laws pertaining to animals and follow the evolution of these rights throughout the years.
 It includes philosophical books dating back to the 1800s, videos, periodicals, brochures, and more.
 (Publisher description).
-This database is not available remotely.
-It is only available when you access it inside of the library in Austin.

 This regularly updated blog is written by an Illinois attorney, but covers issues of interest to all animal law attorneys such as news, litigation, criminal cases, legislation, and other useful resources.